 American Journey is Chewy’s in-house brand.
 We’ve looked at the American Journey brand extensively in this review.
-It was created for people that want a premium formula, without breaking the bank.
-The Duck & Sweet Potato Limited Ingredient formula provides a poultry-free experience, with a lower ingredient count.
+It was created for people who want a premium formula without breaking the bank.
+The Duck & Sweet Potato Limited Ingredient formula provides a poultry-free experience with a lower ingredient count.
 This is a high-quality duck dog food, with duck as the first ingredient.
-The thought behind the limited-ingredient formula is that fewer ingredients usually equate to a more nutritious formula.
+The thought behind the limited-ingredient formula is that fewer ingredients usually equate to a more nutritious recipe.

-This limited-ingredient formula is free of grains, soy, corn, preservatives, or artificial colors in addition to being free of poultry ingredients.
-The budget-friendly price point is also a major benefit.
-Because of the stripped-down ingredient list with a single source of animal protein, this formula is perfect for dogs with any type of allergy.
+This limited-ingredient formula is free of grains, soy, corn, preservatives, or artificial colors, in addition to being free of poultry ingredients.
+The budget-friendly price point is also a significant benefit.
+Because of the stripped-down ingredient list with a single source of animal protein, this formula is perfect for dogs with any allergy.

 We love that American Journey’s products strike a nice balance between both budget and quality.
 Chewy’s shipping times are also excellent.
-If you are looking for a food that has plenty of nutrients like Omega fatty acids and easily digestible carbs, this is an excellent option.
+This is an excellent option if you are looking for a food with plenty of nutrients like Omega fatty acids and easily digestible carbs.

 - Made with Omega fatty acids.